Kerr-A/CSC-EzPremiumTutors-Spring25/README.md

 # CSC-EzPremiumTutors-Spring25
 Project comments and work.

-EzPremiumTutors
+# EzPremiumTutors

-EzPremiumTutors is an online platform designed to connect students and tutors for seamless tutoring session management.
-The platform provides easy-to-use features for account logins, scheduling, communication, and tracking.
+EzPremiumTutors is a web-based platform designed to connect students with tutors for seamless session scheduling, communication, and management.
+The platform provides a user-friendly interface that allows students to find tutors, book sessions, communicate directly, and provide feedback.
+Tutors, on the other hand, can manage their availability, view their bookings, and communicate with students.

-Key Features:
+## Key Features

-Account Logins for Students and Tutors:
+- **Account Logins for Students and Tutors**:
-Both students and tutors can create and log into their accounts to access personalized dashboards.

-Student Dashboard:
-Students can search for tutors, view past and upcoming tutoring sessions, and communicate directly with their selected tutor.

-Tutor Dashboard:
-Tutors can view their upcoming bookings, communicate with students, and track their earnings based on the hours spent tutoring.
+    - Secure authentication with email login or social media accounts.
+    - Role-specific dashboards for both students and tutors.

+- **Student Dashboard**:
+    - Search for tutors by subject, availability, and rating.
+    - View booked, past, and upcoming sessions.
+    - Communicate directly with selected tutors.

+- **Tutor Dashboard**:
+    - View upcoming and past student sessions.
+    - Communicate with students and respond to booking requests.
+    - Set weekly availability and preferences for session duration.
+    - View earnings based on tutoring hours.

-Search and Booking System:
+- **Search and Booking System**:
-Students can search for tutors by subject, availability, and ratings from other students.
-Tutors can review student profiles and ratings before accepting or rejecting session requests.
+    - Students can filter tutors based on subject, availability, and ratings.
+    - Tutors can view student profiles, session history, and accept or reject booking requests.

-Communication System:
-Students and tutors can communicate directly via the platform, enabling seamless interaction.
-Tutors can also share assignments or any relevant material with their students.

-Rating System:
-Find reliable tutors proficient at their teaching through our rating system.

-Technologies Used:
-VS code, react, node.js, Mango Db, Python.
+- **Real-time Communication**:
+    - Chat feature for students and tutors to communicate before, during, and after sessions.
+    - Tutors can send assignments or other important documents directly.

+- **Scheduling and Availability Management**:
+    - Students can book sessions according to the tutor's availability.
+    - Tutors can manage their weekly availability and set time slots for students.

+- **Payment Integration**:
+    - Secure payment processing for paid tutoring sessions.
+    - In-app payment system using Stripe API.

+- **Reviews & Ratings**:
+    - After each session, students and tutors can rate each other, providing valuable feedback and building trust within the community.

+## Technology Stack

+- **Frontend**: React.js, HTML5, CSS3, JavaScript
+- **Backend**: Node.js, Express.js
+- **Database**: MongoDB
+- **Authentication**: JWT (JSON Web Tokens), OAuth (for Social Media login)
+- **Payment Gateway**: Stripe API
+- **Real-time Communication**: WebSockets (for chat functionality)

 How to Use